 Being your own boss can be an attractive idea, allowing you more freedom and more control over your life.
 There can be a lot of benefits to starting your own business, but it isn’t for everyone.
 The workload and the stress associated with keeping a business running can be overwhelming for even the most experienced entrepreneurs – statistically speaking more new businesses fail than succeed -.
-In order to make an informed decision, there are important things to consider.
+To make an informed decision, there are important things to consider.

 People start businesses for all kinds of reasons, not just because they have a great world-changing idea.
 Other reasons can include:

 - To be self-sufficient – to work in a way that gives you more control over your life, including work hours, your pay and job security.
 Many people start a business to have more freedom in their lives even though a large percentage of businesses fail.

 - Unlimited earnings – your earning capacity is limited only by your success at generating a profit.
 Wouldn’t you pay yourself more if given the opportunity?